dendres/go-play/kafka/README.md

 buck:

 * bucket messages onto local ephemeral filesystem then compress and archive to s3
-* a SPOF that can be offline for up to 2 days with minimal impact
+* a SPOF server that can be offline for up to 2 days with minimal impact
 * after 48 hours process the oldest buckets
 * sort, bz2, send to s3